Pomax/BezierInfo-2/docs/js/custom-element/api/README.md

 For temporary work, where you might want to change some properties and then revert to the previous state, there are two functions available:

-- `cacheStyle()` cache the current collection of properties.
+- `save()` cache the current collection of properties.
 This uses a stack, with each call adding a new "snapshot" on the stack.
-- `restoreStyle()` restore the most recently cached state from the stack.
+- `restore()` restore the most recently cached state from the stack.

 ### Coordinate transform function